TV Tropes Needs Your Help

 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here

 and discuss here

 "Senator, I served with Jack Kennedy.
 I knew Jack Kennedy.
 Jack Kennedy was a friend of mine.
 Senator, you're no Jack Kennedy."

 , 1988 US Vice-Presidential debate.

-Basically, the trope is about the attitudes of those who actually belong (or think they do) in a particular category, and those who actually know them, or think they do (including their enemies) towards those who pretend to the category.
+Basically, the trope is about the attitudes of those who actually belong (or think they belong) in a particular category, and those who actually know them, or think they do (including their enemies) towards those who pretend to be in the category.
 Vampires towards Vampire Wannabes

 , Big Bads